spryker-sdk/spryk-src/docs/developer_guige.md

 ### How to disable/enable code sniffer

-Before the writing all the files into the project CS fix all the issues related to code style and import missed namespaces into the use statements.
+Before the writing all the files into the project codeSniffer fix all the issues related to code style and import missed namespaces into the use statements.
 That is why we need to use the FQCNs everywhere(templates, spryks arguments and so on).
-To check what the files were generated without the affecting the code sniffer need to pass `TESTING=true` env variable into the command also the code compiling much more faster without CS.
+To check what the files were generated without the affecting the code sniffer need to pass `TESTING=true` env variable into the command also the code compiling much more faster without codeSniffer.
 ```shell
 TESTING=true php vendor/spryker-sdk/spryk-src/bin/spryk <spryk name> <spryk arguments>
 ```